 We’re finding out.
 We’ve done various promotions where 18 to 24 get free entry.
 Pretty soon someone would come by and he would try the bathhouse and he would tell his friends and we’d get three or four guys.
 As long as they don’t cluster and giggle they enjoy themselves.
 We’ve seen these promotions skew our age much younger.
 Now our age is about mid 30s rather than late 40s.

 Back in the day were the clubs just full of super hot young guys?

 There was a club in LA called The 8709.
 It was on the second floor.
-In its day, there would be a line down the stairs to the street, and you'd wait and you'd climb all the way up, and if the attendant didn't like your looks he wouldn't let you in.
+In its day, there would be a line down the stairs to the street and you’d wait and you’d climb all the way up and if the attendant didn’t like your looks, he wouldn’t let you in.
 I got rejected there once, but I got let in three or four times, and I remember the process quite well.
-But if they thought you weren't attractive enough they wouldn't let you in.
+But if they thought they weren’t attractive enough they wouldn’t let you in.

 Let’s say you’ve met Sam Stranger online.
 That’s cool.
 You want to bring a stranger into your apartment?
 Maybe not.
 You want to go to his place, which is far out in Queens or wherever?
 Maybe not.
 But if you had a place to go on the East Side or West Side that you thought was clean and pleasant and welcoming, why not meet there?

 But then you have to compete for your guy with everyone already at the club!

 Well, you may.
 But you may find out that Mr. Ripped had torn a picture out of a magazine and was Mr. Saggy and think, “Whoa this isn’t for me,” and you want out.
 Then you’re not trapped at his apartment.